 Economic Impact of Healthcare

 Communities across Michigan are home to local hospitals that are often the largest employers in the area.
 As good corporate and neighborhood citizens, hospitals invest in their communities from both inside and outside of their facilities.
-In addition to helping restore and support good health, healthcare-related practices and organizations provided more than 602,000 direct jobs in Michigan in 2017; more than 230,000 of those jobs were in hospitals.
+In addition to helping restore and support good health, healthcare-related practices and organizations provided nearly 602,000 direct jobs in Michigan in 2018; more than 234,000 of those jobs were in hospitals.

 The report’s dashboard provides statewide data and breaks it down by region, county and congressional district.
 This interactive tool allows information to be viewed and printed for one county, region or congressional district.

 The report uses data from the American Hospital Association and the data modeling program of IMPLAN, which employs data from sources such as the U.S. Bureau of Economic Analysis, the U.S. Bureau of Labor Statistics and the U.S. Census Bureau.

 This data from these highly respected sources demonstrate that healthcare is Michigan’s largest creator of direct, private-sector jobs that provide employment opportunities for residents statewide.